alpas/alpasdev/src/main/resources/docs/validation.md

 </span>

-Instead of applying multiple rules, you could also pass a map of rules where the key is the name of the field and the value is a list of rule objects for the field.
+Instead of applying multiple rules, you could also pass a map of rules where the key is the name of the field, and the value is a list of *rule objects* for the field.

 <span class="line-numbers" data-start="15">